seltmann/occurrence-maps/README.md

 ### Citation
-Started by Katja Seltmann, 2021 (add your names here)
+Started by Katja Seltmann, 2021.
+Assisted by JT Miller, 2021 (add your names here)

 ### Filter Polygon